 Where do I find the costs to enter into my budget?

 Visit the websites of places in or near the locations where you will be working.
-If you’re in New York, find a few places that rent equipment and compare prices for the kinds of equipment you will be listing in your budget. come up with an average amount for each item based on the range of current rates.
-Do not put the highest or the lowest amounts in your budget – either of these will seem unrealistic and make it look like you don’t know what you’re doing.
+If you’re in New York, find a few places that rent equipment and compare prices for the kinds of equipment you will be listing in your budget.
+Use an average amount for each item based on the range of current rates.
+Do not put the highest or the lowest amounts in your budget – either of these will seem unrealistic.
 Choose the middle path, always, when writing a budget.

 For example, Hello World Communications in Chelsea rents light kits on a weekly basis from between $275 and $525.
 They also rent expensive individual lights that may cost about $450 per week.
-Go for the light kit and not the individual light, and list $400 as item cost for lights.
+Go for the light kit and not the individual light, and list $400 as the item cost for a light kit, so that you’re listing an amount that falls between the lowest and highest amount for equipment.

 For each item, find a couple of local suppliers, see what their prices are online or call them and ask.
 This goes for car rental, catering, a stylist – every item on your budget list.